Code-Institute-Submissions/crwst/README.md

 * Bag

 The bag shows the items in the shoppers cart with the ability to adjust the quantities and/or remove the item.
 They can see the subtotal and delivery.
 There is a large Secure Checkout button.
+If a user is not signed in, they are requested to before being taken to the checkout page.

 * Checkout